codeiyapa/Hactober-Fest-Special/Readme.md

 The Hacktoberfest’s simple plain objective is:

-    Support open source and earn a limited edition T-shirt!
+    Support open source

-But, it’s not just about the t-shirts/trees or stickers.
 Its about supporting open source.
 Its about celebrating open source, and giving it back.
 If you’ve never contributed to open source before, this is the perfect time to get started because Hacktoberfest provides a large list of available contribution opportunities (and yes, there are always plenty for beginners too).

 ## 👌 What Can I Contribute?